 A Business Consultant will go into a business and help them make the big decisions.
 Often they’re brought in from outside an organization so they can act impartially.
 They might decide on a restructure, a name change, new hires or even redundancies.

 If you’ve got a good eye for numbers and what they mean, freelancing as a Data Analyst could be a good career choice.
 Data is key for many businesses, and if you can help them interpret it, they’ll be willing to pay.

 If you’re ready to become your own boss, a website is your first step to success.
 We’ll help you create a website for your small business to get your idea off the ground.
 A good website can attract clients, showcase your work and, ultimately, earn you money.
-The best thing is that you can even build a website for free!
+The best thing is that there are some fantastic website builders for freelancers, and you can even build a website for free!
 Make sure the first thing people see is something that will make you unforgettable.

 14 metrics contributed towards the overall index for coworking spaces within US cities, with a percentage weighting applied to ensure factors considered significant to people utilizing coworking spaces had higher weightings.
 These index scores were then averaged to give a total score for each city.
 The cities were then ordered from highest to lowest with the city receiving the highest average score being considered the best city for freelancing.

 Cities which lacked data for number of coworking spaces, average monthly costs of coworking space and average distance to transit stations were not considered in this research.
 Wework and Regus were selected as providing a good representation of the coworking spaces market as they had the best coverage across the United States and metrics could be standardized across them due to each location providing the same level of detail for the metrics chosen.